This is my mega-post about MLM Success.

 Before I share my best success tips, it’s important to understand that everyone has a different definition of success.
 While a select few want fortune and fame, that’s not why most people join our industry.

 In my opinion, success means getting what you want.
 If you joined the industry to get a discount on your products, and you do that, you are successful.
 If you joined the industry to earn an extra few hundred dollars per month, and you make that happen, you are a success.
+If you joined the industry to make new friends, and you did that, you are a success.
 Make sense?

 What you see below are the basic steps of building a successful MLM Business.